starsite/FileMaker-Swift/README.md

 During testing it may be easier to hardcode `path` and `auth` values, but best practice is to fetch that information from elsewhere and (optionally) park it in `UserDefaults`.
 Do not deploy apps with tokens or credentials visible in code.

 I like to fetch my environment settings from CloudKit, in `application(_:didFinishLaunchingWithOptions)` or `applicationWillEnterForeground(_:)`.
-Doing it this way also provides a remote kill-switch, if necessary.
+Doing it this way also provides an optional remote kill-switch.

 ```swift
 import UIKit